-For instance, the Amish in Nappanee, Indiana would have different rules to follow than the Amish communities in Ohio or Pennsylvania–even differing from the town right next door.
+For instance, the Old Order Amish in Nappanee, Indiana would have different rules to follow than the Amish communities in Ohio or Pennsylvania–even differing from the town right next door.

 All Old Order Amish do have a few things in common: No cars, no posing for photos after you have been baptized, and no ornamentation or buttons.

 The Amish in this small Indiana town ride bikes everywhere–unless they are heading into town, in which case they hook up the horse and buggy.
 Apparently the Amish treat their buggy like many non-Amish men, or “English” as they call it, like to treat their cars: With pride!
 The insides might have plush velvet and are very comfortable (not to mention expensive).

 Once upon a time, the Old Order Amish in Nappanee weren’t allowed to have rugs, pictures, or even curtains.
 But judging from the whisper of fabric peeking out of many windows, the current Bishop has allowed curtains.
 He will decide what color curtains are allowed.

 Our guide let us in on the fact that the Bishop here had also allowed photos of the kids.
 While grandparents don’t have entire walls covered in them, they do have one or two images of their grandchildren.
 Children are allowed to have their photos taken because they have not yet been baptized.

 As you can see from the photo, the Amish here have their own schools.
 Much like their homes, Amish schools don’t even possess shutters, which is considered “too fancy.”
 You can see they do have playground equipment like swings, teeter-totters, and slides.
 I was kind of surprised by that.